 EUROPE (Visa Free & Visa on Arrival for Filipinos)

 I will update this list for OFWs working in the Middle East/ GCC countries where you get perks to traveling to some countries visa-free because of your residency!
+Also, if you have a valid USA visa then most of the Balkan countries are visa-free for you even though you don't have Schengen visa.

 Georgia - E-Visa